We believe in care, compassion and dignity for all who walk through our doors.

 How much does it cost?

 We aim to provide accessible and affordable residential treatment.
-You are required to pay some money towards your stay, usually a portion of your Centrelink payment.
-This amount is $570 per fortnight and includes your own room with bathroom, food, outings, medication, onsite appointments, and treatment.
+You will need to pay some money towards your stay, usually a portion of your Centrelink payment.
+The amount depends on the type of benefit or payment you receive.

 How long is the program?